A GEM ON THE ISLAND OF BORNEO

 With everything you could need on board, including a kitchenette, bathroom, 2 bedrooms, and plenty of lounge space, I could have stayed aboard longer.
 (Did I mention it was a Yacht?)
-Jumping off the back and swimming was a thrill too, especially for the kids.
+Jumping off the back into the sea and swimming was a thrill too, especially for the kids.

 Sutera Harbour Resort

-It’s also a lovely spot to hang out and admire the view; a great way to finish a delightful day.
+It’s also a lovely spot to hang out, have drinks and admire the view; a great way to finish a delightful day.

 I definitely plan to stay at one of these on my next holiday here.
 The pools are huge and look very inviting, especially the infinity pool.
 The beaches have beautiful soft, clean sand and lots of activities to keep you entertained.